flaxmans/CompBio_on_git/Labs/Lab09/Lab09_ParsingData.md

 The import as written on above creates the `DateTime` column as characters.
 Using the information at [https://www.stat.berkeley.edu/~s133/dates.html][timeLink], how could you convert those dates and times into actual objects that represent time (as we humans think about it) rather than just being character strings?
-I suggest you try to use `strptime()`, in which case the challenge will be to figure out how to use the `format` argument.
+If you want to work on this in base R, I suggest you try to use `strptime()`, in which case the challenge will be to figure out how to use the `format` argument.
+If you want to try something from the `lubridate` package, you'll need to install that package (if you don't have it already) and then read a bit about it to see what its offerings are.
+See [https://lubridate.tidyverse.org/](https://lubridate.tidyverse.org/).

 Hints:
 1. Use the info at the [link given above][timeLink] and also try `?strptime` in your console.
 Remember that the import of the data creates the DateTime vector as a vector of character strings.
 That is the starting point.